 This homemade hair mask can also serve as a face mask for glowing skin.

 9. Banana Olive Oil Hair Mask

-This DIY hair mask treatment is best for when you have an overripe banana hanging around in the kitchen that you do not want to waste.
+This DIY hair mask conditioning treatment is best for when you have an overripe banana hanging around in the kitchen that you do not want to waste.
 Try out this recipe by blending the banana with olive oil to help repair damaged hair from chemicals, styling tools, chlorine and sun exposure.
 This mask will also help give dull hair its shine back as well as controlling those split ends!